-If you or someone you know is at immediate risk for suicide or in physical danger, please call 911 for immediate assistance.
+If you or someone you know is in danger, call 911 now.

 About Suicide in the US

-There are several warning signs that a person at risk might display to let people around them know that something is wrong, that help is needed.
+There are many warning signs that a person at risk of suicide might display to let people around them know that something is wrong, that help is needed.
 This list is not all inclusive.
 Please keep in mind that many times, there are no warning signs.
 However, if someone is showing the signs below, please encourage them to seek help or offer to find help together.

 I Ideation > Expressed or communicated ideation:

-Threatening to hurt or kill him/herself, or talking of wanting to hurt or kill him/herself; and/or
+- Threatening to hurt or kill him/herself, or talking of wanting to hurt or kill him/herself;

-Looking for ways to kill him/herself by seeking access to firearms, available pills, or other means; and/or
+- Looking for ways to kill him/herself by seeking access to firearms, available pills, or other means; or

-These warning signs were derived as a consensus from a meeting of internationally renowned clinical researchers held under the auspices of the American Association of Suicidology (ASA) in Wellesley, MA in November 2003.
+These warning signs were derived as a consensus from a meeting of internationally renowned clinical researchers held under the auspices of the American Association of Suicidology (AAS) in Wellesley, MA in November 2003.

 It is important to remember that for every person who loses their life to suicide, there are people left behind with many questions and feelings as a result of this one action.
 The AAS estimates that every suicide impacts an average of six people.
 This is a generalization, and each suicide can impact many, many people.
 If you or someone you know is grieving the loss of a person to suicide please call Third Level or the NSPL for support.